-I ship nationwide in Canada when weather permits (overnight temperature above 0°C).
+I ship plants nationwide in Canada when weather permits (overnight temperature above 5°C).
 I ship by Express post, Purolator or FedEx based on your location.
 Next day shipping is used whenever possible, but based on your location it may take up to 3 days to arrive.

 - – Shipping is calculated based on your province and at checkout.

-- – I ship plants in their pot or bare-rooted, with careful packaging made of recycled materials.
+- – I ship plants in their pot, with careful packaging made of recycled materials.
 Packaging ensures the plants have the correct moisture for transport.

 Plants just arrived!

 Upon your plants arrival, you should carefully unwrap them immediately and verify if the plant is thirsty.
-It will need acclimation and a decline, loss of leaves or melting can occur in the following days and is normal.
+It will need acclimation.
+A decline in general state, loss of leaves or melting can occur in the following days and is normal.
 Remove any dead leaves.
 Begonias are fragile and they don’t like change in their environment.
 I suggest trying to propagate a leaf or stem part with leaf if the plant is big enough, just in case it dies a few days after arrival because of the shock.
-Best way to help your new plant is to provide high ambient humidity but if you have to water the soil, be careful to water only a little, as plants are even more sensible to overwatering after transport, when they are in shock.
-Sometimes the transport shock can cause flowering.
-I suggest removing the flowers to help your plant keep its energy for stabilization in its new environment.
+Best way to help your new plant is to provide high ambient humidity.
+Place them in a plastic bin or bag, and raise the humidity by misting inside.
+Keep the plants there for a few days.
+If you have to water the soil, be careful to water only a little, as plants are even more sensible to overwatering after transport, when they are in shock.
+Sometimes the transport shock can also trigger flowering.
+I suggest removing the flowers from the plant to help your plant keep its energy for stabilization in its new environment.
 Read our plant care tips.